There is none! Everything is here in full-sized type open and honest.

 The alternative would have been to charge people a premium to be a disabled adventurer in order to pass on a discount to the able-bodied carer.

 We know some people have carers who are being paid to be with you and understand it is an additional expense to pay for their place.
-We would love, one day, to be able to run a sidecar charity that helps with this kind of need to level the playing field for all.
+We would love, one day, to be able to fund the cost of this externally but alas we are not there yet.

 In some cases and certainly not most - we return to an accommodation block with spare beds where a carer could base themselves without taking up the spaces needed by the adventurers.
 In this case, we occasionally offer a non-participant price.
 You get fed, and accommodated the same as the other participants but do your own thing in the day.

-We normally insist you are independently mobile with access to a car you can drive as part of the deal and able to get to us if care issues arrive you are needed for.
+We normally insist you are independently mobile with access to a car you can drive as part of the deal and able to get to us if care issues arise you are needed for.

 If the trip you want to go on is ages away: more than four months (112 days) away

 You pay a third to reserve your space(s) right away

 You pay a third to hold your space at four months (112 days)

 You pay your final payment one month out (28 days).

 If the trip is soonish less than four months (112 days)

 You pay two thirds to reserve your place(s) right away

 One third one month away (28 days)

 We will hold a place for you for ten days; then you need to pay the whole amount.

 If you don't pay what you owe